avra911/slip-plate/README.md

 python -m examples.example_run --dek 256
 ```

-This will generate a 256-bit DEK, split it into Shamir shares, print the plates, and then recover the DEK to decrypt the message.
+This will generate a 256-bit DEK, split it into Shamir shares, print the plates and then recover the DEK to decrypt the message.

 ### Example OneKey-style Plate

-Below is a randomized example of a KEK share plate (128-bit DEK, 2-of-3 Shamir):
+Below is a randomized plate example output look of a KEK share plate (128-bit DEK, 2-of-3 Shamir):

 ```bash
 === Shares OneKey-style ===